 Our programmes offer a lot of flexibility in how you choose to study.
 You can study on a full-time basis over one year, or part-time over two or three years.
 You can register for a full MSc, or for a Postgraduate Diploma or Postgraduate Certificate.
 You can take these programmes either online or on-campus, or combine on-campus with online study (though please note that the MSc Creative Industries programme is full-time and on-campus only so it can benefit from the city’s strong cultural organisations).

 We use an approach called ‘fusion teaching’.
-This makes it possible for you to have greater choice about when you study on-campus, and when you study online – you can choose at the level of each individual course which mode you prefer.
+This makes it possible for you to have greater choice about when you study on-campus, and when you study online.
+You can choose at the level of each individual course which study mode you prefer, although we may not always be able to guarantee your first choice of study mode for every course you take.
 Fully online and fully on-campus study is also possible.
 (Please note that students on study visas, and students on the MSc Creative Industries, need to be based entirely on-campus.)

 The EFI approach to teaching places student experience and choice at its heart and connects global cohorts in new ways.
 Students will study in teaching spaces and digital learning environments designed to enable on-site/online sharing of all teaching and learning activity.
 Your classes and contributions will be recorded and livestreamed so that they can be shared – and learning communities built – across modes and time-zones.

 Apart from the shared core courses, most EFI postgraduate courses are delivered in intensive two-day blocks of teaching and learning activity, combined with pre- and post-intensive wraparound activity that will include a range of scheduled and self-directed activities (for example, group project activities, reading, assessment).